mahulchak/quickmerge/README.md

    For both "hco" and "c", bigger the number, more stringent is the criteria for contig selection (which will lead to fewer contigs being merged).
 If they are too small (<1), chances of spurious merging will increase.

    -l: controls the length cutoff for anchor contigs.
 A good rule of thumb is to start with the N50 of the 'self_assembly.fasta'.
 E.g. if the N50 of your self_assembly.fasta is 2Mb.
 Then use 2000000 as your cutoff.
 Lowering this value will lead to more merging but may increase the probability of mis-joins.

+  -ml: controls the minimum alignment length cutoff for an overlap to be considered for merging.
+This is particularly useful if you have a highly repetitive genome.
+5000 is a good starting point.
+Default is 0.

 4. SOME HELPFUL TIPS: